Protection from violence

 The role of leaders in changing an organisation’s culture should not be underestimated.

-Our leadership is committed to role modelling our organisational values and behaviours and upholding the principles of our safeguarding commitment, ensuring the framework is effective.
+Our leadership is committed to role modelling our organisational values and behaviours and upholding the principles of our safeguarding (and PSHEA) commitment, ensuring the framework is effective.

 However, everyone within the organisation is expected to take individual responsibility for creating positive changes for children and programme participants.

-Contact Plan International’s Global Head of Safeguarding Children and Young People
+Contact Plan International’s Director of Global Safeguarding and PSHEA

-If you have questions or concerns about safeguarding children and programme participants at Plan International, contact our Director of Safeguarding:
+If you have questions or concerns about safeguarding of and preventing the sexual harassment, exploitation and abuse of children and programme participants at Plan International, contact our Director of Safeguarding:

 Phone: +44 (0) 1483 733 346